 Know it is time to do something.
 Acknowledge the concern and offer help.
 Many parents have been where you are and may feel what you feel.
 They know the difficulty in addressing the circumstances.
 They also know the potential of not doing so.
 Make the effort to open dialogue and communication with your teen regarding suicide.

 TALK TO YOUR CHILD.
 PREVENTING SUICIDE IS WORTH THE DISCUSSION.
 LET YOUR CHILD KNOW IT IS OK AND HELP IS AVAILABLE.
-CALL 1-800-273-8255 24/7 FOR ASSISTANCE.
+TEXT OR CALL 9-8-8 24/7 FOR ASSISTANCE.

 Reacting is seeking the appropriate help for your child and assisting in their immediate safety.
 Restrict access to lethal means by removing firearms, prescription medications or any other potential means.
 Actively link your child to a medical or mental health professional immediately.
 Stay with your child until they are linked to additional help.
-If you don’t know what to do, call Suicide Prevention Lifeline at 1-800-273-8255, a resource available 24/7 that can assist you in finding help.
+If you don’t know what to do, call the 988 Suicide & Crisis Lifeline at 9-8-8, a resource available 24/7 that can assist you in finding help.